snarfblam/hasher-js/README.md

 ## Usage

+### Deployment

+While hasher-js may be incorporated into a site as a module or as a bundle, it can also be deployed as a stand-alone web application using the included HTML front-end.

+When used as a library, the databases should be present and are requested via a relative URL: `db/<platform>.json`.
+The path of the directory can be configured (see below).

+When deployed as a stand-alone application, build the project via the command `npm run build`.
+All the necessary files are output to the `/dist` directory, which may be copied to the server and served statically.

+### NPM Commands

+* **`npm run build`** - Production build.
+Outputs minified bundle, front-end, and database in `/dist` directory.
+* **`npm run build-dev`** - Development build.
+Same as production build, except bundle is not minified and includes inline source-map.
+* **`npm run build-test`** - Builds tests.
+Perform a build (development or production) first as the tests expect the bundle to be present.
+* **`npm start`** - Starts the development server.
+Front-end is accessible at `http://localhost:8000/`.
+Tests are accessible at `http://localhost:8000/test/`.

+### As A Library
 You can include the hasher bundle in your HTML or include the module via javascript.

 * `<script src='hasher.js'></script>`